 thanks and good luck with your paper. i hope you’ll remember to send me a copy please.

 Peace Mr. Schiel.
 I am a member of Helping Our Prisoners Elevate.
-We are currently updating our website and would like to use your picture of a woman working at the Earthworks Urban Farm. http://skipschiel.wordpress.com/2010/07/24/detroit-part-4-urban-farm-detroit-institute-of-art/
+We are currently updating our website and would like to use your picture of a woman working at the Earthworks Urban Farm. https://skipschiel.wordpress.com/2010/07/24/detroit-part-4-urban-farm-detroit-institute-of-art/

 We will not use this picture to make money.
 This picture reflects the diversity that we want our resources to represent for men and women who were formerly incarcerated.
 Thank you for your consideration.